Odd Bedfellows,

 Matt Taibbi raises a point about how standard political analysis fails in historic times of rapid historic change:

 At the Republican National Convention, I ran into a Democratic pollster who sat me down and said the favorability numbers just don't work.
 There aren't enough uneducated white males to deliver the election for Trump, because if you look at his favorability numbers, they never creep high enough to win a majority of registered voters.
+But there was a huge flaw in that analysis: That Trump ended up doing extremely well with voters who considered both choices unfavorable.
+So roughly one in five registered voters in November 2016 disapproved of both Clinton and Trump.
+And Trump won those voters by nearly a two-to-one margin.

 So people who disapproved of Donald Trump were one of his biggest constituencies, so that is kind of the problem going into this campaign that I see people making the same mistake.
 They say the numbers just don't add up.
 Whereas if you just go by what you see on the campaign trail, and the realities that I've seen recently say, if anything, he is doing better than he was doing at this stage in the race last time.